containerum/containerum-docs/content/kubernetes/installation/7bootstrap-workers.md

 {{< / highlight >}}
 ```

-Install cri-tools for crictl availabity on worker from the google kubernetes repository:
+Install cri-tools for crictl availabity on the worker node from the google kubernetes repository:
 ```bash
 sudo yum install cri-tools
 ```

 ### Configure the CNI network

 *NOTE!
-If you plan to use calico or other network plugin do not follow this step*
+If you plan to use calico or other network plugin, do not follow this step*

 Specify the Pod CIDR IP range for the current node: